Robotech: Unofficial and parody productions

 In the 1990s, Seishun Shitemasu, an anime fandubbing group, produced the parodies Robotech III: Not Necessarily the Sentinels and Robotech IV: Khyron's Counterattack, using footage from, respectively, Gunbuster and Gundam: Char's Counterattack, continuing the tradition of the original Robotech's adaptation of unrelated anime series into a single continuity.

 On July 2, 2010, Ecuadorian animator Patricio "Pat" Mosquera uploaded to YouTube a teaser for Robotech Skull Knights.
 On August 17, 2010, second teaser revealed Rick Hunter standing in front of an image of the VF-4 shown in the final episodes of the original series.
 Robotech Skull Knights has not been released yet.
 In July 2013, Patricio Mosquera was included as an animation director in the staff list in the IMDb page of Love Live Alive.

 On December 31, 2012, Cesar Turturro uploaded to YouTube an Argentine fan trailer for Robotech Valkyrie Project.
-On December, 2013 the first episode was uploaded to YouTube, and in January 2014, the second episode was also uploaded.
+In December 2013 the first episode was uploaded to YouTube, and in January 2014, the second episode was also uploaded.
 The series was cancelled after Harmony Gold issued a "cease and desist" letter to the producers.
 The team was, however, hired to do the CGI effects for Robotech: Academy.